2019 Stanley Cup Futures Odds

 In the offseason, the Pacific Division didn’t project to be very strong in 2018-2019, with Vegas being the only expected Cup Contender.
 After the Sharks acquired Erik Karlsson, things changed quickly, and the Sharks became eminently relevant once again.

-- A team to keep your eye on this season is the Edmonton Oilers, and its unlikely they can repeat such an epically disastrous flop of a season again in 2018-2019.
-However, sportsbooks have clued into this too, and there isn’t just isn’t that much value in betting on them right now.
+- A team to keep your eye on this season is the Edmonton Oilers, Going into the season, we thought it was unlikely that they’d be able to repeat such an epically disastrous flop of a season again in 2018-2019.
+After a rough start, they’re looking like they’ll at least make the playoffs.

 Team Stanley Cups Finals Appearances Last Championship Last Finals Appearance Anaheim Ducks 1 2 2007 2007 LA Kings 2 3 2014 2014 San Jose Sharks 0 1 N/A 2016 Vegas Golden Knights 0 1 N/A 2018 Edmonton Oilers 5 7 1990 2006